ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/file-entities/page/index.md

-Your page content fully supports the `markdown` syntax, but it is extended with the `nunjucks` engine which allows you to reuse one template for multiple pages, or render content dynamically, see `*ContentGuidesTemplating` for more details.
+Your page content fully supports the `markdown` syntax, but it is extended with the `nunjucks` engine which allows you to reuse one template for multiple pages, or render content dynamically, see `*GuidesTemplating` for more details.

 {% index false %}